mgrider/GenericGameModel/README.md

 Unfortunately, the first few versions of this library pretty regularly broke the previous API.
 Additionally, they weren't using the propper semantic versioning.

+## 4.0.0

+Added `GGM_UIView+Hexagons` category.
+Made the `GGM_UIView` `shouldDragContinuous` property a little more automagical.
+(You can uncomment a line in `GGMEx_ViewController` to test it out.
+Very minor API changes, but enough to bump the version, probably.

 ## 3.1.1

 Added less weird hex grid type `GGM_GRIDTYPE_HEX_SQUARE`.